merenlab/anvio.org/help/main/artifacts/workflow-config/index.md

         }
     }

-On the other hand, the default config file for the <span class="artifact-n">[metagenomics-workflow](/help/main/artifacts/metagenomics-workflow)</span> is much longer, because it has sections for each rule specific parameter.
+On the other hand, the default config file for the [contigs workflow](../../workflows/metagenomics) is much longer, because it has sections for each rule specific parameter.
 For example, its section on parameters for the program <span class="artifact-p">[anvi-gen-contigs-database](/help/main/programs/anvi-gen-contigs-database)</span> looks like this:

     "anvi_gen_contigs_database": {
        "--project-name": "{group}",